 Infrastructure Investment Program

-The Australian Government has committed more than $75 billion over the next 10 years to transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.
+The Australian Government has committed more than $75 billion over the next 10 years in transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.

 This significant investment is a crucial part of the Government’s strategy to strengthen the economy, bust congestion in our cities, and make rural roads safer and more efficient.

 Search for a place or project